 While stocking up can seem like a smart move, not everything can be stored indefinitely.
-Following are some things that might be about to go bad in your stockpile.

-1. Hand sanitizer
+3. Hand sanitizer

 In general, over-the-counter drug products must display an expiration date unless they can show that they are stable for more than three years, says the U.S. Food & Drug Administration.
 But the FDA says it doesn’t have data on whether hand sanitizer is stable or effective after its expiration date.

-But washing your hands for at least 20 seconds with plain (not antibacterial) soap and water is the best protection against catching and spreading disease, especially before eating and after using the bathroom, coughing or sneezing, the FDA adds.
+But washing your hands for at least 20 seconds with plain (not antibacterial) soap and water is the best protection against catching and spreading disease, especially when done before eating and after using the bathroom, coughing or sneezing, the FDA adds.

-2. Some medicines
+4. Some medicines